Code-Institute-Submissions/dog-inn/README.md

         - The navigation links are in right corner: Home, About, Services, Prices, Gallery, Contact which link to the sections of the same page.
         - The navigation clearly tells the user the name of the hotel and makes easy to find all information on website.
+        - Each section contains button that direct the user to the next section, which makes it easier to navigate the site.
+        - In the footer the user can find 'quick links' list which leads to a sections of the website, which also helps in the smooth navigation of the website.

         ![Navbar](https://github.com/Izabela88/dog-inn/blob/main/assets/images/readme-images/navbar.png)

     3. As a First Time Visitor, I want to look for services to understand what the company offers and prices to find out if I can afford the services offered.
 I also want to locate their social media links to find opinions about the company and check how trusted and known they are.

         - In the Services section are all informations about the services offered by the hotel.
-        - The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+        - The user can also scroll to the bottom of the site to locate social media links in the footer.
-        - The Prices section is to inform the user about the prices of the offered services.
+        - The Prices section is create to inform the user about the prices of the offered services.

         ![Services](https://github.com/Izabela88/dog-inn/blob/main/assets/images/readme-images/services.png)